Financial Aid

 Veterans’ Assistance

-The Military Veterans Services Center serves students eligible for educational benefits from the Veteran’s Administration.
+The Office of Veteran Services serves students eligible for educational benefits from the Veteran’s Administration.
 Records are maintained and reports made to the Veteran’s Administration on behalf of veterans, dependents, and active-duty service members enrolled at the University.
 The institution does not prohibit attendance or impose penalties while waiting on VA Payments, per 38 U.S.C. § 3679(e)(1)A&B.

 Hazlewood Act